OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 </Type>
 ```

+### ScriptMethod

-`<ScriptMethod>`: Defines a method whose value is the output of a script.
+Defines a method whose value is the output of a script.

 The `<ScriptMethod>` tag must have a `<Name>` tag that specifies the
 name of the new method and a `<Script>` tag that encloses the script